yabrira/data_innovation_workshop/exercise1.md

 ![](misc/img/tracking_api.png)

-Additionally to these, the collection includes a [batch call](https://segment.com/docs/connections/sources/catalog/libraries/server/http-api/#batch), that includes a mixture of identify, track & page calls.
+Additionally to these, the collection includes a [batch call](https://segment.com/docs/connections/sources/catalog/libraries/server/http-api/#batch).
+The batch call identifies two users and records various events and page calls against their identities.

+### Using Postman
 1. Select one of the events listed in the event collection and send the request.
 Feel free to send these requests as you see fit.
 If you'd like to adjust the payload please refer to our [docs](https://segment.com/docs/connections/sources/catalog/libraries/server/http-api/).
 2. Navigate to your source's debugger to see data flowing through in real-time.
 ![](misc/img/debugger.png)

 ### Using cURL
-1. Find your configured data ingestion event in [ingest_data.json](curl_info/ingest_data.json).
+1. Find your configured data ingestion event in [ingest_data.md](curl_info/ingest_data.md).
 2. Copy paste them into your command line and execute the code.
 3. Navigate to your source's debugger to see data flowing through in real-time.
 ![](misc/img/debugger.png)